gromacs/gromacs/docs/install-guide/install-guide.md

 Linux, Mac OS X and Windows operating systems, but Linux is the best-tested and supported of these.
 Linux running on ARM v7 (32 bit) CPUs also works.

+### OpenCL ###
+To build Gromacs with OpenCL support enabled, an OpenCL SDK must be installed in a path found in `CMAKE_PREFIX_PATH` and the following CMake flags must be set:

+    $ cmake .. -DGMX_GPU=ON -DGMX_USE_OPENCL=ON

+Because Nvidia OpenCL support is part of the CUDA package, a C++ compiler supported by your CUDA installation is required.

 ### Static linking ###
 Dynamic linking of the GROMACS executables will lead to a